OWASP/owasp-masvs/Document/0x07-V2-Data_Storage_and_Privacy_requirements.md

 ## References

-The OWASP Mobile Security Testing Guide provides detailed instructions for verifying the requriements listed in this chapter, as well as recommended best practices for each mobile operating system:
+The OWASP Mobile Security Testing Guide provides detailed instructions for verifying the requirements listed in this section, as well as best practices by mobile operating system:

 (...TODO... link this to v1.0 instead of master once tagged).